DOV-Vlaanderen/groundwater-logger-validation/gwloggeR/README.md

 Note the `ref = "x.x.x"` option.
 Replace it with the version you want to install.
 Normally this will be the number of the latest stable release as displayed in the top left corner of this page.
-Alternatively, one can also install previous releases documented in the [News](News.md) section.
 By omitting the `ref` option the latest development version will be installed.

 ## Usage